 This is a personal site and it has been around the web for a number of years now.
 Since April 4, 2004 to be precise.
 All of the thoughts and opinions expressed on this blog are entirely my own although I do borrow quite liberally from other people much smarter than me.
 The site is not connected with my employment.
 In fact, I go out of my way to limit any direct references to my career.
 Absolutely nothing that I have written should be taken as an expression on my employer’s behalf.

 I have lost track of the number of designs for this blog.
-Somewhere north of five major redesigns.
-The current design is now built on Thesis.
+Somewhere north of six major redesigns.
+The current design is now built on Genesis.
 I tried to follow a minimalist approach.
 Basic content on a white background although with a few nice touches in terms of the typography and a few splashes of color to keep things interesting.

 He was born in Quebec, a province in Canada that has attempted to become its own republic many times.
 Although he spent his childhood in Lachine, Quebec, he also moved around the world a fair bit.
 He lived in England and France.
 He is now enjoying life in beautiful Kingston, Ontario.